Working positively together

-We have a well behaved school and behavioural problems, when they occur, are usually dealt with by the class teacher.
-With over 300 children it is inevitable that we have some behavioural incidents.
+We have a well behaved school and behavioural problems, when they occur, are usually dealt with by Class Teachers.
+With almost 400 children it is inevitable that we have some behavioural incidents.
 The vast majority of these are dealt with at a local level as soon as the incident occurs, others may require intervention from Senior Leaders.

 Our pastoral care system aims to encourage children to recover from periods of poor behaviour and support them, when required, with professional advice from other agencies such as CAMHS (Child and Adolescent Mental Health Service) and BST (Behaviour Support Team.)